 Mae Ochoa, RPh (peer reviewer) has no disclosures to report.

 Jan Perez (planning committee) has no disclosures to report.

 Sharon Tordoff (planning committee) has no disclosures to report.

 Disclosures were obtained from the CME Outfitters, LLC staff: No disclosures to report.

-CME Outfitters, LLC, USF Health, and the faculty do not endorse the use of any product outside of the FDA labeled indications.
+CME Outfitters, LLC and the faculty do not endorse the use of any product outside of the FDA labeled indications.
 Medical professionals should not utilize the procedures, products, or diagnosis techniques discussed during this activity without evaluation of their patient for contraindications or dangers of use.